MMP for co-rank one foliations on threefolds: Special termination

-As we mentioned earlier, given a F-dlt pair $(\cal F,\Delta)$ on a $\bb Q$-factorial quasi projective threfold $X$, we denote by $d$ the minimal dimension of an lc centre of $(\cal F,\Delta)$ which is tangent to $\cal F$ and intersects the flipping locus of a $(K_{\cal F}+\Delta)$-flip.
+Given a F-dlt pair $(\cal F,\Delta)$ on a $\bb Q$-factorial quasi-projective threefold $X$, we denote by $d$ the minimal dimension of an lc centre of $(\cal F,\Delta)$ which is tangent to $\cal F$ and intersects the flipping locus of a $(K_{\cal F}+\Delta)$-flip.
 Our goal is to show that there can be only finitely many flips with $d=0,1$ or $2$.